gvdpol/PracticalDevOps/docs/User_Telemetry_APM_With_App_Insights/LabDescription.md

 **Step 6.**

-Navigate to Code hub in VSTS and open `HomeController.cs` and find the Recommendations method that is causing slow performance.
+Navigate to Repos hub in Azure DevOps and open `HomeController.cs` and find the Recommendations method that is causing slow performance.
 At the top of the HomeController class, notice that the public int roco_count is set to 1000.
 Change that value to be 1.